Zilvaro/digitalz-campaign/README.md

 # 6.Acknowledgement
   [Go to the top](#table-of-contents)

-- For README.md file/Deployment section, reference of github.com/josswe26/rpsls was considered.
-- The code was created by developer with some theory and concepts explanations by W3C and HubSpot blog.
-- The texts were created by developer with pictures sourced from unsplash.com
+- Lucid chart -  was used to create the flow chart in the planning process for this project.
+- PEP8 validator - was used to check the code was valid.
+- docs.python.org, w3schools, HubSpot blog were used to clarify some theory and concepts.
+- Code Institute template was used as deployment terminal

 * Thanks to my mentor Marcel Mulders for his constructive feedback and guidance.